OSS NIGHT : SHORT RISING

 with Alex Blackmore, Mike Willoughby, The Human Organs

 Commisioned from Alex Blackmore as a part of the Artspace SJB3/Manners and Amusements 2018 project, the Oss is at the centre of the Stretton Oss Rising.
-These notes lead off the radio version of Oss Night: Short Rising, which can be read in full on the project blog, alongside video and more about the project.
+Below are the radio version of Oss Night: Short Rising, and the blog, including video and more about the project.

 December 19 2018.
 Publicised with surreptitious fliers and a last minute Short Notice, the Short Ritual and its participants muster in a light drizzle under the Christmas lights.